Pier Luigi Nimis: Early life and education

-Pier Luigi Nimis was the first of two boys, grown up in the small home town of Tarcento in Friuli (NE Italy).
-His father, Carlo, was an Alpine soldier who survived the Russian expedition of WW2, returned on foot, and became a prosperous baker; his mother, Matilde, was a popular teacher who taught whole generations of young people.
-Fascinated from a young age by insects, the young Nimis built a remarkable collection of more than 10.000 specimens from the surroundings of his village, which, however, was swept away by the 1976 Friuli earthquake.
+Pier Luigi Nimis was the first of two boys, growing up in the small town of Tarcento in Friuli (NE Italy).
+His father, Carlo, was an Alpine soldier who survived the Russian expedition of World War II, returned on foot, and became a prosperous baker; his mother, Matilde, was a popular teacher who taught whole generations of young people.
+Fascinated from a young age by insects, the young Nimis built a remarkable collection of more than 10,000 specimens from the surroundings of his home area, which, however, was swept away by the 1976 Friuli earthquake.
 Nimis studied at the Liceo Classico Jacopo Stellini in Udine, after which he went to the University of Trieste, where he worked on a thesis on the thorny-cushions vegetation of the high Mediterranean mountains under the mentorship of Sandro Pignatti.
-A post-doc research at University of Western Ontario (Canada), devoted to the vegetation of the Alaska Highway, tutored by László Orlóci, let him discover the world of lichens, whose study he later pursued with his Master and friend Josef Poelt.
+Post-doctoral research at the University of Western Ontario (Canada), devoted to the vegetation of the Alaska Highway, tutored by László Orlóci, let him discover the world of lichens, whose study he later pursued with his Master and friend Josef Poelt.